Annie (1982 film): Plot

 Hannigan is visited by her con artist brother Rooster and his girlfriend, Lily St. Regis; they plot to pose as Annie's parents to gain the reward.
 The trio searches the orphans' belongings and Hannigan reveals that Annie's real parents were killed in a fire when Annie was a baby.
 Hannigan herself possesses the other half of the locket.
 Annie's friends overhear the conversation and try sneaking out, but are discovered and locked away.
 Rooster and Lily succeed with the ruse, and Annie's departure from Warbucks is somber.
-She is kidnapped minutes after they leave the mansion, but her friends ultimately reach Warbucks and tell him the truth; shocked and stunned, he informs the police, beginning a city-wide search.
+She is kidnapped minutes after they leave the mansion, but her friends, having managed to escape, ultimately reach Warbucks and tell him the truth; shocked and stunned, he informs the police, beginning a city-wide search.

 Annie convinces the felons to pull over only to escape and destroy Warbucks' check.
-An enraged Rooster chases Annie up a raised drawbridge in an effort to kill her.
-Upon realizing Rooster's true intentions, Hannigan desperately tries to stop him, but he easily knocks her out and continues climbing.
-Punjab rescues Annie from Rooster and reunites her with Warbucks and Grace.
-Rooster and Lily are arrested and Annie is officially adopted by Grace and Warbucks.
+Outraged, Rooster chases Annie up a raised drawbridge planning to kill her.
+Horrified by her brother's intentions, Hannigan desperately tries to stop him but he knocks her unconscious.
+Punjab arrives in a helicopter and rescues Annie.
+Rooster and Lily are arrested and Annie is adopted by Grace and Warbucks.

 At a party that the orphans, a redeemed Hannigan, and the Roosevelts attend, Warbucks gives Annie the new locket as they embrace.